allenai/allennlp-guide/chapters/part2/common-architectures.md

 score) between sequences.
 For example, Seq2Seq models, for which the attention mechanism was first invented, use attention to model similarities between the encoder and the decoder hidden states.

-AllenNLP provides two types of abstractions for attention—`Attention` and `MatrixAttention`.
+AllenNLP provides two abstractions for attention—`Attention` and `MatrixAttention`.
 We'll discuss these two in detail below.

 ## Attention